How To Elope In Colorado

 Colorado is the easiest place to elope because you can self-solemnize, which means you don’t need an officiant or any witnesses to get married!
 However, you will still need to obtain a marriage license unless you’re planning a commitment ceremony.
 You can do this regardless of whether you live in Colorado or are traveling in from out of state.

-You will need to make an appointment, then both arrive in person with photo ID to obtain your license.
-Some counties require a copy of your birth certificate as well, so check into that before you leave home.
+If you’re local to Colorado, you can get your license mailed to you.
+If you’re coming from out of state, most offices will require you to make an appointment in advance, then both arrive in person with photo ID to obtain your license.
+Some counties require a copy of your birth certificate as well, so check all documentation requirements before you leave home.

 Colorado Elopement Permits